-Welcome to my WagerWeb sportsbook review.
-This is the seventh review that I’ve done since I’ve started betting at sportsbooks across the web (that allow to since I live in the U.S.).
-In my reviews I do not get into the legal climate of gambling in the United States, however, I think a great reference can be found at Is Online Sports Betting Legal?
-I’ve also created a consolidated list of my top five sportsbooks which can be found at Top 5 Online Sportsbooks for U.S. Players.
+Welcome to our WagerWeb sportsbook review.
+In our reviews we do not get into the legal climate of gambling in the United States, however, we think a great reference can be found at Is Online Sports Betting Legal?
+We have also created a consolidated list of our top five sportsbooks which can be found at Top 5 Online Sportsbooks for U.S. Players.

 Limits/Ease of depositing money: 10/10

-The betting interface at WagerWeb is pretty self-explanatory even without the tutorial.
+The betting interface at WagerWeb is pretty self-explanatory.
 On the left side of the screen, you can select which sport you wish to wish to view and in the middle of the screen are the different game lines or props to bet.
 Once that is selected, you are taken to a page that allows you to add bets to your bet slip (which I show on the right).

 Everything else on the bet ticket simple enough to use.
-The image shows two sample bets that I made on a couple of college basketball games.
-You can bet either a “risk” amount or a “to win” amount, and the parlay bet comes up automatically if you wish to bet with that method.
+The image shows a sample bet that is waiting to be confirmed.
+You can bet either a “risk” amount or a “to win” amount.
 Overall, this system gets very high marks, particularly because they included a tutorial!

 Look and feel of the betting interface: 9/10

 All that said, the lines on WagerWeb are rather standard once they do come out.
-They never have any discounted lines or anything else of the sort, but the 20 cent lines are commonplace for all games with a spread.
+There aren’t really any discounted lines or anything else of the sort, but the 20 cent lines are commonplace for all games with a spread.
+The caveat here is that baseball lines are 10-cent, which is impressive.
 The minimum bet is $2 to win which is slightly higher then most sportsbooks, but still relatively cheap with all things considered.

 It’s important for any sportsbook these days to have a very solid online mobile site, and WagerWeb is no different.
-After messing around with the system and placing a few bets, I was very pleased with the way that the software ran.
+After messing around with the system and placing a few bets, we were very pleased with the way that the software ran.

-There is easy access to a variety of aspects of your account as you can see at the top of the image.
-Even though I don’t talk much about horses or the casino portions of these sites in my sportsbook reviews, WagerWeb has some cool and easy ways to play these on their mobile app as well.
-In all, I really don’t have anything bad to say about the system.
-Really, the only thing missing is the availability to do live betting.
+There is easy access to a variety of aspects of your account.
+Even though we don’t talk much about horses or the casino portions of these sites in our sportsbook reviews, WagerWeb has some cool and easy ways to play these on their mobile app as well.
+In all, we really don’t have anything bad to say about the system.

 Mobile Betting Platform: 9/10